What Causes Tonsil Stones

 First off, how do you find your tonsils?
 Just look into a mirror (or camera phone), open your mouth, and say "ah" like you're at the doctor's office.
 You should have a great view of the back of your throat, with two glands called the tonsils sitting on either side.

 Surprisingly, the tonsils are part of your body's defense system.
 They assist the immune system by blocking unwanted viruses and bacteria from entering your body through your mouth and throat.
-The same layer of mucous that protects your mouth covers your tonsils to help them do their job.
+The same layer of mucus that protects your mouth covers your tonsils to help them do their job.

 Around the tonsils are pits and crypts (small crevices) that sometimes get clogged with bacteria, food, minerals (like calcium) or other material.
-If this material gets stuck and hardens or calcifies, it can turn into a tonsil stone, also known as a tonsillolith,
+If this material gets stuck and hardens or calcifies, it can turn into a tonsil stone, also known as a tonsillolith.

 A tonsil stone is small and round, usually measuring no more than 3mm in diameter, with an off-white or yellow color.
 You might be able to see tonsil stones when you look at the back of your throat, or you may feel them in your mouth when they’re expelled from the tonsils.
 You might just have one, or you could have several.